PETsys – Medical PET Imaging Systems, S.A

 Portugal Ventures works alongside entrepreneurs, enabling high-growth Portuguese companies to achieve global status.

 Positron Emission Tomography (PET) is the medical imaging technique of reference in cancer detection and management.
 PET is one of the fastest growing sectors in medicine due to its potential in contributing to a more personalized medicine approach.
-The total number of whole body PET systems sold per year is expected to reach 1000 in 2015, and the total molecular imaging market (PET & SPECT) is expected to reach over $6 billion by the same year.
-We believe the potential for growth beyond 2015 is still considerable because PET will start being widely used in newly developed countries.
+The total number of whole body PET systems sold per year is about 1000, and the total molecular imaging market (PET & SPECT) is over $6 billion per year.
+We believe the potential for growth is still considerable because PET will start being widely used in newly developed countries.

 The rapid growth of the number of PET scanners has been driven, among other things, by the rapid improvement in the scanner technology.
-Today we are on the verge of a new breakthrough in PET scanner technology since we can envisage replacing bulky photomultipliers by SiPM (silicon photomultiplier), which was recently developed and is now commercially avaliable.
+Today we are witnessing a new breakthrough in PET scanner technology with the introduction silicon photomultipliers (SiPM).

-SiPM’s are cheaper and perform better than the photomultipliers used nowadays by commercial PET scanners.
+SiPM’s are cheaper and perform better than the photomultipliers.
 The main advantages of the SiPM are lower cost, compactness, and better time resolution.
 The latest allows building PET scanners where the same image quality can be obtained in a shorter time or with a lower radiation dose to the patient when compared to current PET systems.
-There is therefore little doubt that in a few years all new PET scanners will be based on the use of SiPMs rather than on the use of photomultiplier tubes.
+In a few years all new PET scanners will be based on the use of SiPMs rather than on the use of photomultiplier tubes.

-We are focused on the production and sale of PET electronics and detector modules.
-This is an area where we have unique expertise and where we can be a world leader.
+We focuss on the production and sale of PET electronics and detector modules.
+This is an area where we have unique expertise and where we are world leader.

 The clients of PET detector modules are research institutes, manufacturers of small and medium animal PET equipment, manufacturers of organ specific PET scanners and manufacturers of PET whole body scanners.